World Table user guide

 If you find a bug, or wish to make a suggestion or feature request please submit a Support Ticket.

-At the top on The World Table comment section there is a line of blue text: “This is an early release of The World Table comment system.
-We’d like your feedback!”
+In the footer of the World Table comment section there is a link to give feedback.
 If you click “feedback” it will take you to our Support Center where you’ll be asked to fill out some information regarding the request.
 Please be as specific as possible so we can help troubleshoot the issues you are experiencing.
 We try to respond within 24 hours but larger issues may require more time to investigate.